Monday, July 29, 2024

 Helicopter Money

-The recent high inflation is caused by the Biden government who flooded the economy with stimulus checks in the value of trillions of dollars to fight the Covid19 recession (American Rescue Plan).
-The government checks got financed by massive bond purchases by the Federal Reserve (Quantitative Easing known as QE1,QE2 & QE3).
+The recent high inflation is caused by the Biden government who flooded the economy with stimulus cheques in the value of trillions of dollars to fight the Covid19 recession (American Rescue Plan).
+The government cheques got financed by massive bond purchases by the Federal Reserve (Quantitative Easing known as QE1,QE2 & QE3).

 The government money landed directly on the bank accounts of the Americans, blowing up the money volume M2 (bank notes & coins & deposits at banks).
 Milton Friedman described this as helicopter money (cato ).